twistedstream/Buildage/README.md

 C:\YourRepo> .\build.cmd GenAssemblyInfo
 ```

-* Open your Visual Studio solution and add the generated `CommonAssemblyInfo.cs` file as a linked file to each project.
+* Open your Visual Studio solution and add the generated `CommonAssemblyInfo.cs` file as a [linked file](http://support.microsoft.com/kb/306234?wa=wsignin1.0) to each project.
 No need to add it to source control as it can easily be regenerated.
-* Remove the duplicate attributes from the standard `AssemblyInfo.cs` files in each project.
+* Remove any attributes from the standard `AssemblyInfo.cs` files in each project that duplicate what's in `CommonAssemblyInfo.cs`.
 For the most part, only following should be necessary:

 ```cs
 [assembly: AssemblyTitle("YourAssmbly")]